-Evidence shows 100% of candidates met the target for PRAXIS in AY 2017-2018 and AY 2018 - 2019.
-Based on the analysis of the 2018-2019 results, in 2019-2020, faculty will offer PRAXIS workshops and provide candidates access to PRAXIS preparation resources.
-To drive continuous improvement, maximize student learning and to continue to improve the program, faculty will offer PRAXIS workshops in all content areas, partner with the Natchitoches Parish library and other libraries within the region to offer access to Learning Express and find other ways to support candidates in their courses to help them be successful on the licensure tests.
+Action - Decision or Recommendation: Based on the analysis of the AC2019-2020 results, and to drive improvement in AC 2020-2021, faculty will offer PRAXIS workshops and provide candidates access to PRAXIS preparation resources in collaboration with the local city and university libraries.
+To drive continuous improvement, maximize student learning and to continue to improve the program, faculty will offer PRAXIS workshops in all content areas, partner with the Natchitoches Parish library and other libraries within the region to offer access to Learning Express and identify and implement alternate ways to support candidates in their course to help them be successful on the licensure tests, specifically the PRAXIS II PLT exam.